-- General instructions on vertically divided windows can be found in the Vertically divided windows 21 section. - Only the connector for light sensors via Ethernet is assigned in the above example.
+- General instructions on vertically divided windows can be found in the Vertically divided windows 24 section. - In the example window above, 3 out of 40 possible light sensor connectors are assigned.

-- There are 5 types of connectors corresponding to the 5 types of sensors (light sensor, precipitation sensor, hygro-thermo sensor, climate sensor connectors and visibility sensors). - Connectors for precipitation sensors can only be assigned precipitation sensors; connectors for hygro-thermo sensors can only be assigned hygro-thermo sensors, etc. - Each sensor can only be assigned once. - Light sensor connectors can also be assigned hygro-thermo or precipitation sensors, provided that a light sensor has already been assigned. - If you select a sensor on the left, a list of all sensors defined in the Sensors and IO Signals window will appear on the right.
+- Corresponding to the 5 "normal" sensor types, there are also 5 connector types (connectors for light sensors, precipitation sensors, hygro-thermo sensors, climate sensors and visibility sensors).
+The sixth sensor type, the iSpin sensor, is a mere network device with point-to-point communication and does not require an interface connector. - Connectors for precipitation sensors can only be assigned precipitation sensors; connectors for hygro-thermo sensors can only be assigned hygro-thermo sensors, etc. - Each sensor can only be assigned once. - Light sensor connectors can also be assigned hygro-thermo or precipitation sensors, provided that a light sensor has already been assigned. - If you select a sensor on the left, a list of all sensors defined in the Sensors and IO Signals window will appear on the right.
 It is possible to identify here whether a sensor is assigned (sensor No. highlighted in green) or not assigned (sensor No. highlighted in red), see the following figure:

-Interface Connectors window
+Interface Connectors window, Sensors

-4.3.5 Hardware Assignments window
+4.3.6 Hardware Assignments window

-Purpose Assign required hardware to the various components Path th Hardware > Hardware Assignments Window type Divided vertically, see Vertically divided windows 21 Prerequisites Can only be edited with a dongle Type of use Display + interactive Reference Project
+Purpose Assign required hardware to the various components Path Hardware > Hardware Assignments Window type Divided vertically, see Vertically divided windows 24 Prerequisites Can only be edited with a dongle Type of use Display + interactive Reference Project